Vicenza The Veneto, Italy Travel Guide

 Good health and good safety habits contribute to a pleasant journey in Vicenza.

 No specific vaccinations are necessary for entry into Italy from the US or Europe.
 Healthcare professionals suggest routine vaccinations (MMR, DTaP, Varicella, Polio, yearly Flu vaccine).
-Consult a healthcare provider prior to your trip for tailored guidance.
+Consult a healthcare provider prior to your trip for bespoke guidance.

 Ospedale San Bortolo serves as the main public hospital.
 Pharmacies (Farmacia) are easily identified by a green cross.
 Dial 112 for all emergencies (police, ambulance, fire).